 Hamburg is a charming city located on the River Elbe, in the north of Germany.
 It’s a multicultural city with a very welcoming population.
-Most people here speak English and it’s home to a large expat community, meaning you won't have any trouble communicating with locals or meeting people from all over the world.
+Most people here speak English, and it’s home to a large expat community, meaning you won't have any trouble communicating with locals or meeting people from all over the world.

 Hamburg is a great place to progress your career in industries like software engineering, finance, sales and marketing, business development, and project management.
-The city has a strong economy that makes it an ideal choice if you're looking for a vibrant, cosmopolitan city to call home.
+The city has a strong economy that makes it an ideal choice if you're looking for a vibrant, cosmopolitan place to call home.

 Americans who move to Frankfurt find so much to love about this German city.
 Frankfurt is a thriving metropolis with a lively culture and plenty of opportunities for work and entertainment.
 You’ll be spoilt for choice if you work in industries like aviation, banking and finance, logistics and mobility, and law.

 Frankfurt is also well-connected, making it easy to travel to other parts of Europe and beyond.
 The cost of living can be quite high, but with a little planning and research, your move to this German city could be a dream come true.